It’s Not All Academic

 June 14, 2014

 East Windsor is funny.
 Depending on how you count such things, there are either 9 museums or 2.
-Note: if you say 2, you’re not qualified to be a CTMQ reader.
-There are two “complexes” of museums in town; the Trolley Museum complex has 3 museums and the Historical Society complex has 6, but I could buy it if you want to lump them all together I guess.
+Note: if you say two, you’re not qualified to be a CTMQ reader.
+There are two “complexes” of museums in town; the Trolley Museum complex has three museums and the Historical Society complex has six, and you could make a case to lump them all together I guess.

 But you shouldn’t, because they’ve all come online at different times and several are distinctly different.
 This one, sometimes called the Scantic Academy, is the society’s main museum.
 This is where they put all their stuff that doesn’t fit the theme of their other onsite buildings.

 As a result, the East Windsor Academy Museum is a mess.
 A glorious, catalogued, and navigable mess.
 What better place to bring two young boys on a muggy Saturday in June?

 The museum started off with a bang!
 A worn chunk of stone encased in plexiglas amongst some weeds:

 Surely this thing has seen some stuff.
 So… what is it?